rchapman2000/COVID-WasteWater-NE/README.md

 # COVID-WasteWater-NE
 The purpose of this repository is to house scripts for the automation of SARS-CoV-2 wastewater surveillance processing in Nebraska.
-Specifically, the anlaysis presented was tested and used on illumina sequencing data produced using the IDT [xGen SARS-CoV-2 Sgene amplicon sequencing panel](https://www.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels/sars-cov-2-amp-panel#product-details) (previously produced by Swift BioSciences) as this is a cheaper and scalable alternative to whole-genome sequencing of wastewater.
+Specifically, the analysis presented was tested and used on illumina sequencing data produced using the IDT [xGen SARS-CoV-2 S-gene Amplicon sequencing panel](https://www.idtdna.com/pages/products/next-generation-sequencing/workflow/xgen-ngs-amplicon-sequencing/predesigned-amplicon-panels/sars-cov-2-amp-panel#product-details) (previously produced by Swift BioSciences) as this is a cheaper and scalable alternative to whole-genome sequencing of wastewater.
+As well, use of the S-gene primers increases the sensitivity of the assay, which is especially useful for wastewater, which contains low amounts of viral genetic material.

 The tool present in this repository, **Wastewater Tools**, contains a set of bioinformatics scripts related to the processing of wastewater data.
 The intended analysis makes use of the existing tool [Freyja](https://github.com/andersen-lab/Freyja) ([Karthikeyan et al., 2022](https://www.nature.com/articles/s41586-022-05049-6)).
-Since Freyja was developed for whole-genome sequencing, our scripts and pipeline adapt this approach for targeted sequencing of the S-gene.
+Since Freyja was developed for whole-genome sequencing, these scripts and pipeline adapt their approach for targeted sequencing of the S-gene.

 Additionally, the utility of our scripts comes from the incremental nature of the output.
-By this, we mean that newly run data can be combined with previously run data, making it easier to continuously monitor wastewater data.
-One issue with this is that new SARS-CoV-2 lineages are constantly being discovered and other tools would require data to be *re-run* each time new lineages are added.
+By this, we mean that newly run data can be combined with previously run data regardless of newly introduced variants, making it easier to continuously monitor wastewater data.
+As new SARS-CoV-2 lineages are discovered, other tools may require older data to be *re-run* each time these new lineages are added.
 Our pipeline circumvents this issue through its use of a 'sublineage-map' data structure.
 The utility of this data structure is explained further in teh [Sublineage Map Section](#sublineage-map)

+As well, Freyja reports individual variant abundances, which in many cases it too much data.
+Thus, our pipeline allows users to specify groups to collapse lineages into (such as VOC classifications - Ex: BA.1 sublineages should be collapsed together and reported as 'Omicron').
 To accomplish this our pipeline creates a tree data structure containing SARS-CoV-2 lineages, making use of data from the [Pango Lineages Github](https://github.com/cov-lineages/pango-designation) and [Nextstrain's Clade Scheme Github](https://github.com/nextstrain/ncov-clades-schema) including:
 - [Lineage Designation List](https://github.com/cov-lineages/pango-designation/blob/master/lineage_notes.txt)
 - [Lineage Alias Key](https://github.com/cov-lineages/pango-designation/blob/master/pango_designation/alias_key.json)
 - [nCoV Clades JSON](https://github.com/nextstrain/ncov-clades-schema/blob/master/src/clades.json)